14 Nov Top 10 Tips For Caravanning With Toddlers & Newborns

 Bring the pram

-We know the space is small and you don’t want anything big and bulky to further encroach it.
+We know space is limited and you don’t want anything big and bulky to further encroach it.
 However, prams can be folded away for storage and the space it will take up makes up for the benefits of bringing it.
 Apart from being able to take your toddler out with you on walks even during their nap time, a pram can also double as a crib when caravanning with newborns.
 Just make sure to get one with wheels that lock.

 Consider upgrading your caravan

 Your family has grown and so should your caravan.
 You might think that an upgrade is not necessary since your new addition is little.
-The thing is, traveling and camping with a newborn or toddler means you will be staying and moving a lot more inside your caravan.
+The thing is, travelling and camping with a newborn or toddler means you will be staying and moving a lot more inside your caravan.
 For families with small children, a trailer with twin bunk beds will allow a lot of comfort for the whole family when sleeping at night.

 On the other hand, if you are caravanning with a newborn something like the 2003 Regent will do great because despite the absence of bunk beds (which you won’t need since the baby can sleep in a bassinet or the pram you brought along with you), it has plenty of storage space and has water heating which you’ll be grateful for when it comes to bathing and clean up.